Getting Started

 Approve

 Click Approve in the desktop app.
-Airlock pushes your code to the upstream remote and creates a pull request automatically.
+Airlock pushes your code to the bypass-airlock remote and creates a pull request automatically.

 Escape Hatch

 Need to bypass Airlock?
-Push directly to the upstream remote:
+Push directly to the original remote:

-git push upstream mainThis skips the gate repo and pushes straight to the original remote.
+git push bypass-airlock mainThis skips the gate repo and pushes straight to the original remote.

 What's Next?